 Kids from 10-to-14 years old who are brothers and sisters of someone who has a disability are invited to attend an online “Sibshops” workshop from 5 to 6:30 Wednesday, May 19.

 Sibshops are high-spirited and fun workshops combining recreation, discussion and information.
+Note that registration fills up fast, according to the organizer.

 — an announcement from Abilis